-Monday 12 August 2019.
+Wednesday 12 August 2020.
 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.
-To maintain staff-student ratios, the School reserves the right to stop accepting applications once the programme is full.
+To maintain staff-student ratios, the University reserves the right to stop accepting applications once the programme is full.

 - CV or résumé.
 This should include your personal details with a history of your education and employment to date.

 - two original signed academic references